 How Long Does Divorce Mediation Take?

-Depending on the complexity of the issues, typically couples require between one and four one to two-hour mediation sessions in order to resolve their case.
+Depending on the complexity of the issues, typically couples require between one and four one to two-hour mediation sessions in order to resolve their cases.

 How Much Does Divorce Mediation Cost?

-Mediation is typically one of the most cost-effective ways to resolve divorces available.
-The average Pennsylvania divorce mediation at SnapDivorce (including all filing fees and the processing of the divorce) ranges in price from $4,000 to $7,000.
-That’s what a typical divorce attorney would charge just one party for an initial retainer.
-Further, in comparison, the average cost of a litigated divorce in Pennsylvania ranges from $15,000 to $30,000 per side.
+That’s also what a typical divorce attorney would charge just one party for an initial retainer.
+Further, in comparison, the average cost of a litigated divorce ranges from $15,000 to $30,000 per side.
 That means divorce mediation with SnapDivorce can save you and your spouse from $25,000 to $45,000 or more!

 SnapDivorce requires just one affordable, flat-fee retainer payment.
 In contrast, most divorce attorneys require an initial retainer payment, which they will bill against your account on an hourly basis.
 In the vast majority of cases, this initial retainer is quickly exhausted and you are required to make additional payments to cover ongoing costs.
 As divorce litigation is often unpredictable, it is virtually impossible to determine how much your litigated divorce will cost prior to its conclusion.
 Mediation is a smart, cost-effective way to eliminate this unknown and retain control of the costs of your divorce.